tadasm/BarbAAS/README.md

 Script to query barbora.lt website API for available delivery slots.
 Useful in such situations as a global pandemic.

-to build `docker build . -t barbar` ro run `docker run --env-file .env barbar`
+to build `docker build . -t barbar` to run `docker run --env-file .env barbar`